Jynx1/Jada/README.md

 #---------------------------------------------------------------------
 # Overview.

-# JADA is an IRC bot presently written in pure Python.
+# Eve is an IRC bot presently written in pure Python.
 She is
 # compatible with Python 2 but has not been tested with Python 3.

 #---------------------------------------------------------------------